Understand the core ideas behind NodeTool so you can build workflows confidently.

 Workflows

-A workflow is nodes connected together.
-When you run it:
+A workflow is a collection of nodes connected together to accomplish a task.
+When you click Run:

-- Each node processes and passes data forward
+- Each node processes data and passes results forward through connections

-- Results show in preview or output nodes
+- Final results appear in preview or output nodes (right side)

 Connections